Track endangered Black Rhinos with Etangola Namib Desert Tours

 Photo by: Elaine Villatoro

-The difference between the Black vs. White rhinos
+The difference between Black rhino vs. White rhino

-While most people think they are named after their color, the differences actually are:
+While most people think they are named after their color, the rhino differences actually are:

 Unfortunately, some cultures believe that the rhino’s horn would help them to cure some illnesses while some others just want to show them off as a symbol of wealth and power.
 With these beliefs, people pay a very high amount to get them.